 Clearly define your objectives

 Your objectives should give the hiring manager a crystal clear picture of where you see yourself within a diversified work environment.
 For example, a doctor may define inpatient and outpatient goals that may change depending on the facility.
 If you are a CNA, are you interested in long-term care, hospice, behavioral, or a hospital environment?
-While the facility wants to make sure you are a good fit for them, they want to make sure they’re a good fit for you!
+While the facility wants to make sure you are a good fit for them, likewise, they want to make sure they’re a good fit for you!

 Do a final edit